rayeschiller/constitute/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-In order to have everything working, you need the following processes:
+In order to have everything working locally, you need the following processes:
 1. Virtualenv -> source myenv/bin/activate
 2. Django server -> python manage.py runserver
 3. React server - > npm start